Totonyus/ydl_api_ng/readme.md

 _playlist_indicators = ?list=,&list=,/user/,/playlists
 ```

-You can also add parameters tied to the site like login informations
+You can also add parameters tied to the site like login information

 # API

-## Application informations
+## Application information

 Return the application complete parameters